liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-language-keys/02-overriding-a-modules-language-keys.markdown

     [bundle symbolic name]-[version].jar

-For example, the Liferay Blogs Web version 1.0.6 module would be in `com.liferay.blogs.web-1.0.6.jar`.
+For example, the Blogs Web version 1.0.6 module is in `com.liferay.blogs.web-1.0.6.jar`.

 Here's where to find the module JAR: